 However, if you can’t get tickets and want to watch the FA Cup final on TV instead, it will be shown on both the BBC Sport and BT Sport channels.

-Man City and Watford are set to face each other in this year’s final.
-Let’s take a closer look at how they got there.
-See if you can pick out who’s going to end up claiming the title of FA Cup Final 2019 winners:
+Man City and Watford faced each other in this year’s final.
+Let’s take a closer look at how they got there:

 Man City: How they made the final